 Rye's current project is Foundling: 100 Days.
 It includes portraits of herself and fellow internationally adopted children.
 These portraits are inspired by adoption file photographs.
 Foundling, debuted at the Spencer Museum of Art, Lawrence, Kansas (2019).
 The Weisman Art Museum, Minneapolis, Minnesota, exhibited and acquired the project in 2022.
 The Bazinet Foundation, Gary and JoAnn Fink, and Dennis and Sungsook Kim, all families with Korean adopted children, made this acquisition possible.

 Foundling responds to the moment we are living in.
 It is an unwavering statement in support of America as a nation of immigrants.
 Foundling bears witness to our countries’ great immigration history, is a testament to the potential of democracy, and questions our uneven system of granting citizenship.
 It asks who we are we as Americans, and who we could become.
-This project has taken Rye around the world, transcribing stories from China, Korea, Russia, Guatemala, Columbia, Romania, and Ethiopia.
+This project has taken Rye around the world, transcribing stories from China, Korea, Russia, Guatemala, Colombia, Paraguay, India, Romania, and Ethiopia.

 Rye's work has been sustained by significant foundational support.
-A Jerome Foundation Fellowship (2005), McKnight Foundation Fellowship (2008), and Bush Foundation Artist Fellowship (2010) have been essential to her artistic development.
+A Bush Foundation Artist Fellowship (2010), McKnight Foundation Fellowship (2008), and Jerome Foundation Fellowship (2005), have been essential to her artistic development.
 Rye is a fiscal year 2021 recipient of a Creative Support for Individuals grant from the Minnesota State Arts Board.
 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
 Minnesota State Arts Board Grants (2022, 2019, 2007, and 2004) have provided critical and consistent support.

 Rye is represented by Forum Gallery, New York City.
 She lives in Minneapolis.